FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for short term:

 - Router
+- Remove Handler type from handler definitions, it should be internal, REASON: DX
 - Improve test suite with isolated tests
 - Timetravel debugging
 - Integrate standard linter + trailing commas with tslint